anixpower/SteamCMDHelper/README.md

 How to use

-1.Download steamcmd and place it in the same directory as this app.
-2.Search online for the steam app id for the game server you want.
-3.Select directory where you want the files to be downloaded from Browse and fill the fields.
-4.Click Install/Update and wait the install to be complete.
+1.Download steamcmd and place it in the same directory as this app. \n 2.Search online for the steam app id for the game server you want. \n 3.Select directory where you want the files to be downloaded from Browse and fill the fields. \n 4.Click Install/Update and wait the install to be complete. \n